tomaszbabiuk/aeplugin-sensorsandcontrollers/README.md

-# Sensor and controllers objects for Automate-Everything
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides sensors and controllers objects.

 # Directory setup
 ```bash